 When students partner with teachers to build upon strengths and develop new skills and knowledge, everyone benefits.
 Learning directly from students what they want and need is the ideal.
-The "I'm Determined Youth Credo," a 4-minute video made in 2009 by a group of students at a youth summit for students with disabilities, is very explicit about what students want adults to do and not do.
-We start with this video because it represents the principle, "Nothing about us without us."
+The "I'm Determined Youth Credo," a 4-minute video (see above) made students at a Virginia youth summit for students with disabilities, is explicit about what students want adults to do–and not to do.
+We begin with this video to honor the principle of the Disability Rights Movement, "Nothing about us without us."

 Assistive technology is a general term used to describe technology tools that are used to help people with disabilities accomplish tasks.
 Many can be useful to a wide range of students, including English language learners.
 The most common used forms of assistive technology are speech input software, screen readers, and screen magnifiers.